Plants-X-Tech/BabyBelt-Pro-V2-Beta/Physical_Build_Guide.md

 <img src="https://github.com/user-attachments/assets/4cbc0b8f-7f7b-4984-b562-efb14ed604ee" width="450"/>
 <img src="https://github.com/user-attachments/assets/172ade7e-f9cf-4630-b455-d86e6c6c31c1" width="500"/>

-Place a **M3 Nut** into the slot on the side of the base right above the motor.
-Repeat on the other side.
+- Place a **M3 Nut** into the slot on the side of the frame right above the motor.
+Repeat on the other side

 <img src="https://github.com/user-attachments/assets/230711e7-efb6-4479-b41e-3a5bc8a730e7" width="400"/>
 <img src="https://github.com/user-attachments/assets/51d66fe4-46e7-4d7e-bfda-5b9f368a5c47" width="500"/>

-Use a **M3 Nut** and **M3x20mm** screw to attach the scrapper like how the screen mount was attached previously.
-Use **M3x10mm** to attach the scrapper right below the roller, securing into the nuts we previously inserted.
+- Use a **M3 Nut** and **M3x20mm** screw to attach the [*scraper*](https://github.com/Plants-X-Tech/BabyBelt-Pro-V2-Beta/blob/main/Printed%20Parts/Frame/BBProV25fl_Scraper.stl) in the same manner the screen mount was attached previously
+- Use a **M3x10mm** to attach the scraper below the roller, securing into the nuts we previously inserted

 <img src="https://github.com/user-attachments/assets/a0f8708d-9e75-4c7e-93d0-6078a2efaa76" width="500"/>
 <img src="https://github.com/user-attachments/assets/050e85e9-5f11-4d8c-854d-8ba158d446f3" width="450"/>

 >[!NOTE]
->To complete this guide, we decied to leave the belt off during this step to make it easier to get clear images of the build as it progressed.
-Even once the printer is built, removing the scrapper and replacing the belt is a trivial process.
-Since you are NOT creating the BabyBeltPro V2 Build Manual, install the Z roller with the belt so it looks like the picture on the right.
+>To complete this guide, we decided to leave the belt off during this step to make it easier to get clear images of the build as it progressed.
+Even once the printer is built, removing the scraper and replacing the belt is quick and easy.
+At this point, we suggest you install the Z roller with the belt so it looks like the picture on the right.

 <img src="https://github.com/user-attachments/assets/0c7a9985-c82d-4b31-ace3-f78fa4ebd704" width="500"/>
 <img src="https://github.com/user-attachments/assets/2bb28c96-0a7e-42c5-a27f-0e4e4b368a42" width="375"/>